MCDevKit/cmcc-docs/json-templating-engine/file-functions/index.md

 # File functions

-Functions related to file and file paths.
+Functions related to files and file paths.